 - How to pack your suitcase: My favorite organizer is Marie Kondo from Apartment Therapy – she shows how to pack a suitcase in this video.
 Plus, here’s her super-short video on adapting this when packing for a family.

-Remember to SHARE this 3-step trip planning process with your TRAVEL COMPANIONS!
+SHARE this checklist with your TRAVEL COMPANIONS!